Browse Exhibits (33 total)

 Presented by Historic Huguenot Street, this exhibit highlights a sampling of the dozens of such textiles in the Permanent Collection all of which were produced locally in Ulster, Dutchess, and Orange county.
 Through their actual woven patterns (symbols and texts) and through related records and tools, these coverlets carry clear connections to the local families that purchased and used them.

 Camp Awosting was founded in 1900 by Dr. Walter Truslow, member of the Kings County Medical Society of Brooklyn, New York, and Blake Hillyer, president of the executive committee of the Physical Education Society of New York.
-Originally established in what is now Minnewaska State Park, New York, the camp now operates in Bantam Lake, Connecticut.
-Since 2010, it has been run by the Ebner family.
+The camp for boys was originally established in what is now Minnewaska State Park.Through the photographs and memorabilia compiled by William Faber Davis Jr., we are given a glimpse into the early 20th century life of male adolescents’ coming of age in the mountains of Ulster County, New York.

 Emily DuBois Hoysradt led an active life, devoted to art, learning, and participation in several community organizations.